 When a Tooth Can’t Be Saved: Decayed or Broken Tooth Extraction

 Dentists try to save teeth with several different techniques.
 There are times, however, when a filling, root canal, or crown is not the answer.
 Your dentist may recommend an extraction to remedy pain or infection.
 Extreme decay or a broken tooth can lead to many problems.
 An extraction allows you to recover and regain your oral health.
-An extraction is often an urgent procedure, making the cost unexpected.
+Extraction is often an urgent procedure, making the cost unexpected.
 Insurance or payment plans can be a big help.
 An extraction is necessary when the tooth is beyond repair.

 Why Dentists Choose Broken Tooth Extraction